U413/defunct-u413-python/README.txt

 		Table: posts
 			INT id,INT topic,INT owner,INT offset,BOOL anon,TEXT post,BOOL edited,INT editor,DATETIME whenedit,DATETIME posted
 			id of the post,id of the topic,the offset from the first post (original post=0),true if this post is on the anon board,the content of the post,true if this post has been edited,id of the editor of this post (if applicable),the date the post was edited (if applicable),the date this post was made
-		Table: anontopics
-			INT id,INT users
-			id of the topic,the number of unique users who've posted in the topic (used for calculating anonymous names)
 		Table: anons
-			INT id,VARCHAR(4) name
+			INT id,INT offset,VARCHAR(4) name
-			id of the anonymous post,up to 4 letter anonymous name (like AAB or OP)
+			id of the anonymous topic,up to 4 letter anonymous name (like AAB or OP),the id of the real user

+Usernames to be reserved:
+	PiMaster
+	PIbot
+	Admin
+	Mod
+	u413